 “Internal refrigerant” cycles achieve the cooling effect without using any other fluid than the biomethane or natural gas itself.
 Among the first proposed solutions, Linde-Hampson process provides a simple scheme and reduced number of elements.
 Initially designed as an air liquefaction system, it implies incoming gas flow is compressed and cooled to room temperature.
-A Joule-Thompson valve expands the gas to room pressure to accomplish liquefaction; the liquefied flow is extracted in the phase separator from the liquid-steam mixture, while vapor is constantly recirculating into the heat-exchanger; replenishment system restores the flow rate[29].
+A Joule-Thompson valve expands the gas to room pressure to accomplish liquefaction; the liquefied flow is extracted in the phase separator from the liquid-steam mixture, while vapor is constantly recirculating into the heat-exchanger; replenishment system restores the flow rate[30].
 A cryogenic expander can be included in the scheme, deploying the liquefaction over several heat exchangers to obtain better results in terms of energy efficiency.
-This layout was named after Claude cycle [29].
+This layout was named after Claude cycle [30].
 Kapitza cycle, which will be further investigated, could be seen as a Claude cycle variant.
-Kapitza cycle is claimed to be very effective [30] in comparison with other solutions when it deals with air liquefaction, hence the interest in assessing its performance in natural gas or biomethane liquefaction.
+Kapitza cycle is claimed to be very effective [31] in comparison with other solutions when it deals with air liquefaction, hence the interest in assessing its performance in natural gas or biomethane liquefaction.

 Few studies extensively focused on internal refrigerant cycles, despite several companies are proposing this technology on the market in recent years.
-Capra et al. [31] offer a comparative analysis adopting five different liquefaction technologies, for a production flow of 4.6 t/d of LNG.
+Capra et al. [32] offer a comparative analysis adopting five different liquefaction technologies, for a production flow of 4.6 t/d of LNG.
 Their evaluation relies on the distinction between “open cycles” and “closed cycles”, i.e., between cycles without and with external cooling fluid.
 They include a Claude cycle, indicating a specific consumption of 4184 kJ/kg of LNG.
-In [32] a comparison between two different internal refrigerant techniques for liquefying a small amount of LNG (1 kg/s) is performed.
-The authors found out 20% in power consumption if the Joule-Thompson valve is replaced by a cryogenic turbine.
+In [33] a comparison between two different internal refrigerant techniques for liquefying a small amount of LNG (1 kg/s) is performed.
+The authors found out 20% reduction in power consumption if the Joule-Thompson valve is replaced by a cryogenic turbine.

 Kapitza cycle is one of the most interesting internal refrigerant cycle solutions.
 This technology is proven to be even more compact than Joule-Brayton reverse cycle taken into evaluation when dealing with the boil-off gas on LNG ships.
-For instance, [33] concluded that Kapitza Cycle is preferable to a Reverse Brayton Cycle due to its reduced volume.
+For instance, [34] concluded that Kapitza Cycle is preferable to a Reverse Brayton Cycle due to its reduced volume.
 Exploiting the waste heat that has been generated by the auxiliaries could represent an interesting way to improve the performance of the cycle.
 In [34] absorption chiller technologies are implemented both in an internal refrigerant and in an external refrigerant liquefaction cycle for Natural gas.
 Their use reduces specific energy consumption by 26–35%.